ikey4u/potter-manifest/README.md

     dktree remote tag is essentially the same as github tag, lineage will use github tag to retrive projects, this change will make the build process a little different, see Build section for more details.

+# TODO

+Select an entry manifest from three alternatives to initialize `.repo` repository

+- local.xml

+    If you have a local mirror of LineageOS and AOSP project, you may be interested in this entry.

+- default.xml

+    Download AOSP from Google and LineageOS related parts from Github.

+- tsinghua.xml

+    Download AOSP and LineageOS from Tsinghua mirror, good for China users.